C-LAEF/claef_1k_doc/docs/HowTo.md

 If you do not specify a config_file the code will look for */home/USER/CLAEF_1k/def/config.toml*.

 Your setting are printed and your suite will be loaded in ecflow.
 The suite is suspended by default to allow you to check the suite in ecflow_ui.
-To start the suite resume the suspended task on top level (named like the suite_name you specified in your configurations).
+To start the whole suite resume the suspended task on top level (named like the suite_name you specified in your configurations).
+Every run family starts with a *start_run* task that is suspended by default.
+You have to resume them manually or for a quasi-operational suite an external script must be implemented that resumes that task at a given time.

 ## How C-LAEF 1k ecflow suite is built